Avant-garde metal, also called "art metal" or "avant-metal", is a subgenre of Heavy Metal

 - Ur Example: Either Celtic Frost or Atheist for the West, and X Japan for the Japanese emergence of it.
 Elements of what has now become avant-garde metal can be traced to bands such as Dream Theater, Sieges Even and King Crimson.

-- Widget Series: The whole subgenre is this to metal in general.
+- Widget Series: The whole subgenre is this to metal in general, but Sigh and Sound Horizon tend to be extremely widgetty, even for the genre's standards.